-- Required reinforcement: The required reinforcement is a value of the reinforcement that is necessary in every section of the beam. - Provided reinforcement: The provided reinforcement is a template added to each beam/column consisting of basic and additional reinforcement.
+- Required reinforcement: The required reinforcement is a numerical value (mm2) of the reinforcement that is necessary in every section of the beam. - Provided reinforcement: The provided reinforcement is a template added to each beam/column consisting of basic and additional reinforcement.